MicrosoftDocs/Viva/Viva/glint/create-employee-attribute-file.md

 ---
-title: Create the Employee Attribute File in Viva Glint
+title: Create your Employee Attribute File for Viva Glint
 description: Learn how Viva Glint uses your continuously updated employee data to surface meaningful and insightful reports used to increase employee happiness at work and ultimately improve business results. ms.author: SarahBerg
 author: SarahAnneBerg